PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter09/Tutorial/README.md

 </script>
 ```

 This will log the dataset to your browser’s console.
 It should contain 200 entries, since 19 were filtered out.
 Inspect it and select any object to view its properties.
-Make sure each object has `name`, `hdi` and `gdp` properties.
-For example:
+Make sure each object has `name`, `hdi`, and `gdp` properties.
+Here's an example:

 ```js
 {name: "Canada", hdi: 0.926, gdp: 48317.1745835151}